gonzolgarcia/svpluscnv/README.md

 ### Chromosome shattering using CNV segmentation data only

 The whole genome is binned into user defined `window.size` (Mb) and slided by `slide.size` (Mb) in order to identify regions with high CNV breakpoint density.
-Two cutoffs are considered for each genomic bin:\n
+Two cutoffs are considered for each genomic bin:

 * num.breaks = the minimum number of breakpoints
-    * num.sd = the number of standard deviations above the average within a sample In addition, we evaluate the interquantile average of the distance between breakpoints in a given region:\n
+* num.sd = the number of standard deviations above the average within a sample

+In addition, we evaluate the interquantile average of the distance between breakpoints in a given region:

 * dist.iqm.cut (default = 150000 b)

 ```r